SMS Meaning in Business Messaging (And How It Works)

 Despite the rise of enterprise messaging apps and push notifications, SMS continues to be one of the most trusted and widely used communication channels for businesses.

-The reason is that SMS reaches nearly every mobile phone, doesn’t require an app or internet, and delivers your message directly to the customer’s screen.
+The reason is that SMS reaches nearly every mobile phone, doesn’t require an app or internet connection, and delivers your message directly to the customer’s screen.

 You can’t always count on customers having more data, Wi-Fi, or the latest app installed.
 But you can count on them having a phone signal.
 SMS takes advantage of this by providing a direct, reliable way to receive messages, even in low-coverage areas or during outages.

 Response rates also remain high.
 Many studies show that SMS messages are opened within minutes and read far more often than emails.
-This means fewer missed updates, quicker responses, and better engagement for your business.
+This means fewer missed updates, quicker responses, and better SMS usage for your business.

-Platforms like Textellent help you build on this simplicity by adding scheduling, SMS automation, and tracking tools.
+A text messaging service like Textellent helps you build on this simplicity by adding scheduling, SMS automation, and tracking tools.
 You get to send personalized chain messages while maintaining that one-on-one feel customers prefer.

 How to Use SMS for Customer Communication